 Managing Background Processes within Symfony

-When a web application reaches a sufficiently large size, it can become infeasible to perform all actions required within a single web request/response life-cycle.
-You may find yourself wishing to for example - batch up and send queued emails at particular intervals, or process payments asynchronous to the point in-time the user made the initial request.
-In this post I would like to discuss our changing use of background processes (both time-dependent and continuous) due to increasing throughput demands.
+When a web application reaches a sufficiently large size, it can become infeasible to perform all actions required within a single web request/response lifecycle.
+You may find yourself wishing to, for example, batch up and send queued emails at particular intervals or process payments asynchronously to the point in time when the user made the initial request.
+In this post, I would like to discuss our evolving use of background processes (both time-dependent and continuous) due to increasing throughput demands.

 Using Cron

-At MyBuilder we have grown to rely heavily on background processes, helping manage the day-to-day activities of the business.
-For time-dependent tasks (i.e. run a specific command every 30 minutes) we use the Cron job scheduler, to declare and execute the processes at desired intervals.
-We found ourselves using this so frequently in-fact that we created Cronos and the Cronos Symfony Bundle, which allows us to decorate Commands we wish to run using a PHP @Cron annotation.
+At MyBuilder, we have grown to rely heavily on background processes, helping manage the day-to-day activities of the business.
+For time-dependent tasks (i.e. run a specific command every 30 minutes), we use the Cron job scheduler to declare and execute the processes at desired intervals.
+We found ourselves using this so frequently, in fact, that we created Cronos and the Cronos Symfony Bundle, which allow us to decorate commands we wish to run using a PHP @Cron annotation.
 Using this system allows us to ‘dump’ the new crontab declaration upon each deployment cycle.
-This ensures that our background processes remain in-sync with the current released build.
-Upon reflection, this also proved to be a success in-regard to code-base understandability.
-It has been found that keeping the interval definition close to the code, makes it easier to reason about when entering a piece of functionality.
+This ensures that our background processes remain in sync with the current released build.
+Upon reflection, this also proved to be a success in regard to codebase understandability.
+We have found that keeping the interval definition close to the code makes it easier to reason about when entering a piece of functionality.

 /**